Weymouth, Dorset: Education

 Weymouth has 14 primary schools and three secondary schools.
-All three secondary schools — All Saints Church of England Academy in Wyke Regis; Budmouth Academy in Chickerell; and Wey Valley Academy in Broadwey—converted to academies following poor Ofsted reports.
-Wey Valley was added to the Government's Failing Schools list in 2007 when only 27% of the students achieved 5 A* to C passes.
+All three secondary schools—All Saints Church of England Academy in Wyke Regis; Budmouth Academy in Chickerell; and Wey Valley Academy in Broadwey—converted to academies following poor Ofsted reports.
+Wey Valley was added to the Government's Failing Schools list in 2007 when only 27% of the students achieved 5 A*to C passes.
 After consistently failing to improve, the school closed on 1 May 2019.
 It reopened on 1 June 2019.
 In 2018, All Saints' had 830 students on roll, Budmouth had 1548 and Wey Valley 863.

-In 2019, 35% of students at All Saints', 36% of students at Budmouth and 21% of students at Wey Valley, attained five or more A* to C GCSEs including English and mathematics; below the national average of 43%.
+In 2019, 35% of students at All Saints', 36% of students at Budmouth and 21% of students at Wey Valley, attained five or more A*to C GCSEs including English and mathematics; below the national average of 43%.
 From 2016, schools in England have been measured on their pupils progress rather than GCSE results with greater emphasis placed on advancement in English and mathematics.
 Progress 8 scores, for all three schools, were below average, in 2019.

-Budmouth Academy also has a sixth form centre which had 257 students in 2018, the vast majority of which were studying for A-Level.
+Budmouth Academy also has a sixth form centre which had 257 students in 2018, the vast majority of whom were studying for A-Level.
 Vocational and occupational courses are also offered.
 Weymouth College in Melcombe Regis is a further education college which, in 2020, had around 3,000 students from South West England and overseas.
-Part of The University of Plymouth Colleges Network, the college offers a wide range of practical and academic courses in many subjects, ranging from apprenticeship courses to full and part-time university level courses.
+Part of the University of Plymouth Colleges Network, the college offers a wide range of practical and academic courses in many subjects, ranging from apprenticeship courses to full and part-time university level courses.

 There are three special schools for children of all ages: Arbour House School, Wyvern Academy and Westfield Arts College.

-The 2011 UK Census recorded that 77.5% of Weymouth and Portland residents over 16 have qualifications, which is slightly above the UK national average of 76.8%; about 22.5% of adult residents have a higher than Level 4 qualification which is lower than the UK average of 27%.
+The 2011 UK census recorded that 77.5% of Weymouth and Portland residents over 16 have qualifications, which is slightly above the UK national average of 76.8%; about 22.5% of adult residents have a higher than Level 4 qualification which is lower than the UK average of 27%.